MicrosoftDocs/biztalk-docs/biztalk/core/how-to-secure-pipelines.md

 manager: "anneta"
 ---
 # How to Secure Pipelines
 Hosts can be marked in the administration console as **Authentication Trusted**.
 Denoting a host as Authentication Trusted means that the Microsoft BizTalk Server will trust the security-related properties sent on the message context of a message from that host.
 The security-related properties on the message context are the **OriginatorPID**, which corresponds to the message context property BTS.SourcePartyID, and the **OriginatorSID**, which corresponds to the message context property **BTS.WindowsUser**.
-For more information about the message context properties, see [Message Context Properties](../core/message-context-properties1.md).
+For more information, see **Message Context Properties** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  A host that is marked as **Authentication Trusted** is allowed to indicate that the trusted host is adding a message to the queue from someone other than itself as the sender of the message.
 In other words, hosts that are not marked as **Authentication Trusted** are not allowed to add a message to the queue from a message sender other than themselves.